-- "Mentally defective" means that a person suffers from a mental disease or defect that renders the person: - o incapable of understanding the nature and consequences of a sexual act; or - unaware a sexual act is occurring. - Note: a determination that a person is mentally defective shall not be based solely on the person's IQ.
-Arkansas Code §§ 5-14-101(4). - "Mentally incapacitated" means that a person is temporarily incapable of appreciating or controlling the person's conduct as a result of the influence of a controlled or intoxicating substance: - o administered to the person without the person's consent; or - $\circ$ that renders the person unaware a sexual act is occurring.
-Arkansas Code §§ 5-14-101(5). - "Physically helpless" means that a person is: - o unconscious; - physically unable to communicate a lack of consent; or - o rendered unaware that a sexual act is occurring.
+- o incapable of understanding the nature and consequences of a sexual act; or - o unaware a sexual act is occurring. - O Note: a determination that a person is mentally defective shall not be based solely on the person's IQ.
+Arkansas Code §§ 5-14-101(4). - "Mentally incapacitated" means that a person is temporarily incapable of appreciating or controlling the person's conduct as a result of the influence of a controlled or intoxicating substance: - o administered to the person without the person's consent; or - o that renders the person unaware a sexual act is occurring.
+Arkansas Code §§ 5-14-101(5). - "Physically helpless" means that a person is: - o unconscious;

+o physically unable to communicate a lack of consent; or

+- o rendered unaware that a sexual act is occurring.
 Arkansas Code §§ 5-14-101(7) - A nursing home patient was unable to communicate lack of consent and, thus, was "physically helpless" within meaning of statute for attempted rape purposes; victim was blind, unable to speak, and confined to bed or wheelchair, and victim could only grunt, raise her hand, and shake her head from side to side to communicate.
 Dabney v.
 State, 1996, 930 S.W.2d 360, 326 Ark.
 382. - Note: When criminality of conduct depends on a victim's being incapable of consent because he or she is mentally defective or mentally incapacitated, it is an affirmative defense that the actor reasonably believed that the victim was capable of consent.
 Arkansas Code §§ 5-14-102(e)